 Time to read: Approximately 3 minutes

-The Icelandic Food And Veterinary Authority (MAST) is the Responsible Authority for the entry of dogs to Iceland.
+The Icelandic Food And Veterinary Authority (MAST) is the Animal Quarantine Authority for the entry of dogs to Iceland.

 For Iceland, read both the Assistance Dog and Standard (pet) Dog Travel Rules provided.
-For any contradictions, clarify with the Responsible Authority.
+For any contradictions, clarify with the Animal Quarantine Authority.

 All dogs, including Assistance Dogs, must quarantine for 2 weeks on arrival to Iceland.
 Quarantining at home will be permitted for Assistance Dogs if conditions are met.
 The multiple inspections will incur a cost.